-F.E.A.R. places players in charge of the point man of an advance paranormal specific military unit entitled "First Encounter Assault Recon" (or F.E.A.R.).
+F.E.A.R. places players in charge of the Point Man of an advanced paranormal military unit entitled "First Encounter Assault Recon" (or F.E.A.R.).
 The game takes place in the city of Auburn, and takes the player across a variety of locales that all fit a dark claustrophobic theme.
 The game was released for the PC originally, and later ported over to the Xbox 360 and PlayStation 3.

 To balance out the extremely intelligent, AI, the player is given the ability to slow down time, use cover, lean left or right, and use a variety of deadly melee attacks & high powered weapons.
 Because of the variety of the combat, F.E.A.R. is renown for its intense shoot-outs.
 The developers have stated that they wanted the action sequences to feel like the tea house shoot-out from Hard Boiled.